Becoming an Optician in Connecticut

 Outlook and Salaries for Opticians in Connecticut

 According to the Bureau of Labor Statistics (BLS), there were approximately 620 people employed as opticians in Connecticut in 2018.
-Additionally, there were 700 people working as ophthalmic medical technicians and 750 employed optometrists in the same year.
+Additionally, 700 people were working as ophthalmic medical technicians, and 750 employed optometrists in the same year.
 It’s predicted that jobs for certified opticians in the state of Connecticut will expand by 8 percent through 2028.

 In 2020, the average salary for licensed opticians in Connecticut was $62,820 per year.
 Ophthalmic medical technicians made approximately $40,270 annually, while optometrists earned an average of $145,160 for the same year.